These days, when a new player

 work extensively together and now divide their time between the United States

 and Canada.
-Recent appearances have included the Montreal Jazz Festival, the
+Eric's recent appearances have included the Montreal Jazz Festival,

-Blue Note in New York City, the Lionel Hampton Jazz Festival, the Floating Jazz
+the Blue Note in New York City, the Lionel Hampton Jazz Festival, the Floating

-Festivals aboard the ms. Maasdam and the S/S Norway, the Jacksonville Jazz
+Jazz Festival aboard the S/S Norway and S/S Masdam, the Jacksonville Jazz

-Festival, the "JAM" Festival in Indianapolis, the TD and C-Jazz Festivals in
+Festival, the JAM Festival in Indianapolis, the TD and C-Jazz

-Calgary, the Jazz City International Festival in Edmonton, the Florida
+Festivals in Calgary, the Jazz City International Festival in Edmonton, the

-Philharmonic under the direction of Peter Nero, soloist with the new Gene Krupa
+Florida Philharmonic under the direction of Peter Nero, soloist with the new

 As a busy, committed working